 Since CBD produces no psychoactive effect, there is no high or particular concern about your ability to function normally.

-CBD stands for Cannabidiol, which is a naturally occurring compound found in plants from the cannabis family, which include Hemp.
+CBD stands for Cannabidiol, which is a naturally occurring compound found in plants from the cannabis family, which includes Hemp.

 Cannabinoids are molecular compounds naturally made from Cannabis sativa plants; however, they are also found in other plants and produce inside our bodies.
 Cannabinoids are classified as fatty compounds that play vital roles within our immune and central nervous systems.